 (2) Department of the Army Form 2171, Request for Tuition Assistance Army Continuing Education System, provides financial assistance for voluntary off-duty education Programs in support of soldiers’ professional and personal self development.
 The Department of the Army Form 2171 is the obligation document for education programs and services authorized under 10 U.S.C.
 2007 and Army Regulation 621-5 Army Continuing Education System.
 The Tuition Assistance Program authorizes advance payments in accordance with Army Regulation 621-5.
 Training and education office personnel must approve all course enrollments prior to start of class.

-(3) Use of the GPC is mandatory as the method of payment for soldiers’ tuition when the Centralized Tuition Assistance Management in GoArmyEd processes the request, funding, approval and enrollment verification of the specific course.
+(3) Use of the GPC is the preferred method of payment for soldiers’ tuition when the Centralized Tuition Assistance Management in GoArmyEd processes the request, funding, approval and enrollment verification of the specific course.
 Single purchase limits will be set commensurate to the level of the consolidated GPC invoice submitted by each university or college.

 (h) The following dollar limits apply: